WHEN: October 2018

 Reflections

-Were I to take this project further, I would add responsiveness to the other
+Were I to take this project further, I would add responsiveness to the

-to a real game company.
+usability and aesthetics, to a real game company.